-Dental Sedation can help both you and your child have a pain free experience at the dentist.
-Our staff is experienced in sedation dentistry, especially dental sedation for children.
+Dental Sedation can help both you and your child have a stress-free experience at the dentist.
+Our doctors are pediatric specialists who are separately licensed to safely administer oral sedation.

 What are the different kinds of Dental Sedation used at Stellar Kids Dentistry?

 Nitrous Oxide Sedation is known by many names: inhalation sedation, happy gas, laughing gas, or NO sedation.
 It is a type of conscious sedation, and administered through a mask that delivers the gas quickly and safely for truly pain free dentistry.
 Your child will be asked to breathe through the nose, not through the mouth.
 It is important to emphasize the correct breathing to your child.

 Effects of the gas can be immediate, with your child usually becoming far less nervous or agitated.
 Children who are mildly to moderately anxious about a visit to the dentist may benefit from nitrous oxide sedation, which relaxes them enough to receive the necessary dental treatments.